PoleteRogi/Rethor/README.md

 ## How it works
 It uses **Electron** to create windows and **fengari-web** to convert your Lua code to JavaScript.

+## How to change sprites
+At the moment, Rethor is very limited.
+You can only change sprites, changing the files that come with Rethor and putting the same name.

 ## How to test it
 Do _"npm start"_ to test your game.
 To export it you have to compile the **Electron app**.